bhattacharya-a-bt/bhattacharya-a-bt.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We're a group of statisticians, geneticists, and computational biologists developing tools to study the genetic and molecular epidemiology of cancer outcomes and developmental phenotypes.
+We're building a group of statisticians, geneticists, and computational biologists with the goal of developing computational tools to study the genetic and molecular epidemiology of cancer risk/outcomes and developmental phenotypes.
 If you want to join us as a graduate student, a postdoctoral researcher, or research scientist/associate, email [Arjun](mailto:bhattacharya.a.bt@gmail.com)!